-Translational medicine seeks to combine clinical data with basic-research knowledge towards novel diagnostics and treatments (“bench-to-bedside”) that are effective in subgroups (“stratified medicine”) or single individuals (“personalised medicine”).
-The key challenge that the field faces, but also one of its main opportunities, is the vastly diverse and dispersed array of possible input data.
+Stratified and personalised medicine combines clinical and research knowledge towards targeted diagnostics and treatments (“bench-to-bedside”) in subgroups and individuals respectively.
+The challenge and the opportunity at the heart of this goal entails being able to manage and exploit vastly diverse and dispersed sources of large-scale input data.
 We have experience handling these data in local, national and international projects.
-In general, it entails harnessing a plethora of data from basic research (including omics content), observational studies (thousands of patients), and clinical data, including information derived from hospital equipment (e.g. CT scans, radiotherapy) and biomedical assays (e.g. qPCR, immunoassays, microbiomics, apoptosis assays).
-Ethico-legal and governance considerations are critical in ensuring that data are used in accordance with given consents, align with institutional needs, protect patient privacy and afford maximal utility within consortia and beyond.
+Progress entails harnessing a plethora of resources from basic research (including omics), observational studies (many thousands of patients), and clinical data, including information derived from hospital equipment (e.g. CT scans, radiotherapy) and biomedical assays (e.g. qPCR, immunoassays, microbiomics, apoptosis assays).
+Ethico-legal and governance considerations are critical in ensuring that data, which are often personal and sensitive, are used in accordance with given consents, align with institutional needs, protect patient privacy and afford maximal utility within consortia and beyond.

 1) Better connecting healthcare and research data

 Open source platforms exist for clinical and biomedical data, e.g. i2b2 (http://i2b2.org) & tranSMART (http://transmartfoundation.org), supported by developer communities.
-However, both have major shortcomings, reflecting developers’ focus on research rather than the nature of healthcare data.
-Specifically, the systems share a common data model with a core entity-attribute-value table.
-We and others have found that this: fails to satisfactorily model complex temporal data and relationships (which are key to making sense of clinical information); cannot handle very large data sets such as genotypic observations; and poorly supports diverse data federation arrangements for bringing different database instances together.
+However, both have major shortcomings, reflecting developers’ focus on research rather than healthcare objectives.
+Specifically, the systems share a data model based on a core entity-attribute-value table.
+We and others have found that this: fails to satisfactorily model complex temporal data and relationships (which are key to making sense of clinical information); cannot efficiently handle large data sets such as genotypic observations; and poorly supports diverse data federation for co-analysis of different database content.

 Therefore, this PhD project will use datasets available to us via collaborations and co-funded projects, to explore how this data model can be adapted and connected to more abstract information management systems (such as “star-schema” data marts and NoSQL technologies), to solve the above problems.
-An initial focus will be on i2b2/tranSMART for observational studies, particularly with respect to the timings of, and relationships between, clinical events.
-Additionally, we will test formats and technologies for storing and integrating genomics data, especially considering methods to index these data at minimal computational expense.
+An initial focus will be on making observational datasets more effectively and yet safely shared in federated networks, stressing time and causality relationships between data items.
+Additionally, we will test out formats and technologies for storing and integrating genomics data, especially considering ways to index these data at minimal computational expense.

 This work will be done in concert with open-source communities, and so there will be an onus on the student to build on existing relationships in a strong network with other like-minded developers.